 - Browse the list of the files under the website, right click "default.aspx", and click "browse".
 That will start the web application.

-Check out the SQL Server Community & Samples Discussion Forum
+SQL Server Community & Samples Discussion Forum